Heralded Emission Detection in InAs/ZnSe Quantum Dot Solids Using Time-Correlated Photons: Discussion

-Overall, this study establishes colloidal QDs as a solid-state platform for exploring entangled photon light–matter interactions and for developing twin-photon detectors and entangled-photon downconversion devices.
-While our data do not resolve any effects of prolonged sample coherences on entangled-photon absorption, future phase-sensitive studies—such as Franson-type interferometry \cite{fasel2005energy}—could directly probe entanglement preservation and benefit from the reported brightness herein.
+Overall, this study establishes colloidal QDs as a versatile solid-state platform for exploring entangled-photon light–matter interactions and for developing twin-photon detectors and entangled-photon downconversion devices.
+Furthermore, it provides a reliable approach to study photon-bunching dynamics modulated by emitter lifetimes.
+While our current data do not resolve effects of prolonged sample coherences on entangled-photon absorption, future phase-sensitive experiments—such as Franson-type interferometry \cite{fasel2005energy}—could directly probe entanglement preservation and coherence dynamics.
+The high brightness of our NIR QDs demonstrated here not only facilitates such measurements but also opens avenues for their integration into practical quantum photonic systems, including quantum communication, quantum metrology, and on-chip entangled-photon sources.
+Taken together, these results highlight the promise of colloidal QDs as both a fundamental platform for studying quantum light–matter interactions and a practical building block for emerging quantum technologies.